ibm-messaging/mq-container-mft/docs/usage-ocp.md

 You can also setup resource monitors using fteCreateMonitor command to trigger transfers.

+### IMPORTANT NOTE:
+1) You may need to manually escape `$` characters before issuing the fteCreateTransfer command otherwise Linux shell can incorrectly interpret the `$`.
+See example below
+2) Since the user will have access only to `/mountpath`, any MFT command that creates a file, must use `/mountpath` as the target directory.

+For example the following command creates a task.xml under `/mountpath/mntr` directory.
+`fteCreateTransfer -gt /mountpath/mntr/task.xml -sa ATCFG -sm QUICKSTART -da BRIDGE -dm QUICKSTART -de overwrite -df "sftp://10.17.68.52/\${FileName}" "\${FilePath}"`

+`fteCreateMonitor -ma ATCFG -mn F2B -md "/mountpath" -tr "match,*.txt" -f -mt task.xml`

 ### Viewing status of transfers.

 You can configure MQExplorer MFT Plugin on-premise to monitor status of transfers and other MFT resources.
-Follow the steps here to [here](https://github.com/ibm-messaging/mft-cloud/tree/9.2.2/config/connectmqexplorer.md) to configure MQExplorer on premise to connect to queue manager on OpenShift cluster.
+Follow the steps here to [here](https://github.com/ibm-messaging/mft-cloud/blob/mftubi/docs/connectmqexplorer.md) to configure MQExplorer on premise to connect to queue manager on OpenShift cluster.

 You can also view the status of transfers by running `mqfts` command on the terminal of your pod.
 The `mqfts` command lists the status of transfer by parsing capture0.log file of the agent running in the pod.
 This means you can view the status of transfers where the agent in the current pod is a source agent.